-At January 15, 2020 and 2019, the fair value of donor-restricted endowment investments managed by the District and included in long-term investments in the above schedules was \$1,438,930.
+At January 15, 2021 and 2020, the fair value of donor-restricted endowment investments managed by the District and included in long-term investments in the above schedules was \$1,440,091 and \$1,438,930, respectively.

 The fair values of beneficial interests in charitable and perpetual trusts are based on the fair values of the trust investments as reported by the trustee, the LCMS Foundation.
 These are considered to be Level 3 measurements.